Piers Morgan Uncensored

 Piers: He was a very big vocal opponent, and he was imprisoned on trumped-up charges.

-Piers: You’re not doing our country or yourself any favors by imagining or pretending to imagine that Putin doesn’t fully represent the Russian people.
+George: He represented 1-2% of the Russian electorate.
+You’re not doing our country or yourself any favors by imagining or pretending to imagine that Putin doesn’t fully represent the Russian people.
 He does.
-And the more we war with them, the more he will.
+And the more we are at war with them, the more he will.

-George: And if you go out and protest in the streets of Russia against Putin, what happens to you?
+Piers: I do not underestimate his ability to terrorize his people into devoted slavishness.
+And if you go out and protest in the streets of Russia against Putin, what happens to you?

-Piers: That just isn’t true.
+George: That just isn’t true.

-George: What happens to you?
+Piers: What happens to you?

-Piers: There’s more opposition to the Russian government in Russia than there is opposition to the British and American governments in Britain and America.
+George: There’s more opposition to the Russian government in Russia than there is opposition to the British and American governments in Britain and America.

-George: You would go over to Russia.
+Piers: You would go over to Russia.

-Piers: There are TV stations.
+George: There are TV stations.

-Piers: Of a high street in the middle of Moscow saying—
+Piers: You would walk down the middle of a high street in the middle of Moscow saying Putin must go.

-George: Moscow, because I’m a foreigner.
+George: No, because I’m a foreigner.

-George: They would put you in prison.
+Piers: You know why.
+They would put you in a prison.

-Piers: I don’t accept that.
+George: I don’t accept that.

 George: Yes.